=Revamped: November 7, 2015= My new notes are in bold

 "Of course not, Eld," she said with a smile, and ate some marshmallows.

-Valkyrie cleared her throat, meaning for everyone to listen.
-Everyone did, and they looked to her patiently.
+Valkyrie cleared her throat, meaning to catch everyone's attention.
+She did so successfully, and they looked to her patiently.
 "Well," she began.
 "Kirin told me everything that happened."

 They all leaned in closer, even Drizzt.

-"The two people that came were my father and a social worker."
+"The two people that came were my father and a lawyer."

 "That can't happen!"
 Ahnnie cried out, and Eld pushed her back down.

 "I know.
 It's unlikely."
 Val smiled grimly.
-"But what I know is, he'll be back in other ways we may not even recognize."
+"But what is likely is that he'll be back."

 "Yuusuke told me I didn't kill him," Kirin said with a relieved sigh.
 "Thank goodness, I was so scared..."